How to Use Custom Feedback Templates

 “It’s deeply important to make sure the feedback is not focused on personality but on actual work and that it’s actionable.” – Kim Crowder, CEO of Kim Crowder Consulting

-Documenting feedback discussions over time is another powerful tool.
+Documenting feedback discussions over time is another useful practice.
 By tracking outcomes and recurring themes, you can pinpoint weaknesses in your templates and refine them to better serve your goals.
-Additionally, training managers to recognize and mitigate unconscious bias ensures feedback remains objective and constructive.
+Training managers to recognize and mitigate unconscious bias helps keep feedback objective and constructive.

 Update Templates Regularly